 - Create your first ticket to familiarize yourself with the interface

-- Configure assignment workflows for your team
+- Set priorities and assignment workflows for your team

 - Integrate with other modules (Individuals, Organizations, Services)